 Here, you'll find not one, but many beautiful cascades massaging the rocks along the forested wonderland.
 Despite its popularity, early-morning visitors can often find themselves enjoying a bit of solitude, as well as shady trails.

 Be cautious, as much of the trail runs beside the water's edge, making for a slippery surface, especially when it's covered in ice.
 Fall is the best time to visit, offering an unbeatable kaleidoscopic foliage show.

 15. Greenbrook Falls

-A giant when paired with other falls on this list, the 250-foot Greenbrook Falls are a breathtaking sight.
-They are set within Greenbrook Sanctuary, a resplendent nirvana set in 165 acres of the lush Palisades Interstate Park, which stretches from Tenafly to Alpine.
+A giant when paired with other falls on this list of the best waterfalls in New Jersey, the 250-foot Greenbrook Falls are a breathtaking sight.
+They lie within Greenbrook Sanctuary, a resplendent nirvana set in 165 acres of the lush Palisades Interstate Park, which stretches from Tenafly to Alpine.
 The falls are created by one of three streams that spill dramatically down the cliff face to their final resting spot, the Hudson River.

 16. Silver Spray Falls

 The deeper you hike into the middle of the hemlock- and oak-laden Hidden Falls Trail in Walpack township, the closer you'll get to this glorious spectacle.
 Locals call this spot "Hidden Falls," likely in reference to the difficulty many have in finding its unmarked trail.

 About half a mile along Mountain Road, you'll find the trailhead, but remember, it's not well marked, so you'll have to really pay attention.
 It's only about five miles from Buttermilk Falls, so those who are waterfall hiking can easily hit two falls in one day at this locale.

 Insider's tip: Be sure to cross the stream in order to see the falls.
 If you start heading uphill, you're likely on the wrong path.